Provable Convex Co-clustering of Tensors: Summary of Appendix

 \section{Summary of Appendix}

-The Appendix expands upon several topics in the main body of the paper. \App{tensor_decomp} reviews the CP and Tucker decompositions. \App{proof_smothness} contains proofs of the stability and continuity properties of the CoCo estimator. \App{proof_final_error} contains auxiliary lemmas, their proofs, as well as the proof of our main theoretical result, the non-asymptotic error bound of the CoCo estimator. \App{dual_derivation} details the derivation of the Lagrangian dual of the CoCo estimation problem. \App{projected_gradient} provides more detail on the projected gradient algorithm given outlined in \Alg{CoCo}, namely the per-iteration and storage costs, algorithmic convergence guarantees, and stopping rule based on monitoring the duality gap. \App{weight_extra_discussion} elaborates on the connection between the weights recommended in \Sec{weights} and clustering methods that employ folded-concave penalties as well as details on the Tucker denoising methods used in our experiments.
+The Appendix expands upon several topics in the main body of the paper. \App{tensor_decomp} reviews the CP and Tucker decompositions. \App{proof_smoothness} contains proofs of the stability and continuity properties of the CoCo estimator. \App{proof_final_error} contains auxiliary lemmas, their proofs, as well as the proof of our main theoretical result, the non-asymptotic error bound of the CoCo estimator. \App{dual_derivation} details the derivation of the Lagrangian dual of the CoCo estimation problem. \App{projected_gradient} provides more detail on the projected gradient algorithm given outlined in \Alg{CoCo}, namely the per-iteration and storage costs, algorithmic convergence guarantees, and stopping rule based on monitoring the duality gap. \App{weight_extra_discussion} elaborates on the connection between the weights recommended in \Sec{weights} and clustering methods that employ folded-concave penalties as well as details on the Tucker denoising methods used in our experiments. \App{cpdkmeans} provides more detail on the CPD+$k$-means procedure including selection of its tuning parameters.
 Finally, \App{simulations_rectangular_extra} contains two additional simulations involving rectangular tensors.